lechab/newstatpress/README.md

 **IDEA of USELESS Tweaks**
 - add a bouton contact in crédit with the link of the website
 - add a page help somewhere (the help for the different %variable%,...)
+- why did you not provide directly a version of ip2nation by default?

 ## 0.8.9